21nOrg/docs/docs/intro.md

    4. Save Tweets, LinkedIn posts, and other social content from major platforms.
 See the list [here](/memotron/web-clipper/social-clipping).
    5. Sync Kindle books and highlights with a single click.
    6. Plug your memory into AI chats and NotebookLM notebooks _(coming soon)_.
-3. **Link to curate**: Organization captured information was always the challenging and most time-consuming process in knowledge management.
-But, not with Memotron.
+3. **Link to curate**: Organization of captured information was always the challenging and most time-consuming process in knowledge management.
+But, its not the case with Memotron.
 Memotron's direct linking and [link to curate](/memotron/core#link-to-curate) features makes organization indivisible from capture itself.
 4. **Audio transcription, PDF highlighting and more**: Audio, PDF, web highlights etc are all first-class information in Memotron.
 This unlocks whole new possibilities of capturing and linking information.
 5. **Anti-productivity**: Don't get trapped into the anti-productivity design patterns encouraged by most of the PKM tools.
 Read more [here](/memotron/anti-productivity) on how we combat anti-productivity proactively.
 6. **Offline-first**: Memotron is a truly offline-first tool.
 You can use it without an internet connection and offline-only variant requires no cloud signup.